threecuptea/hadoopbook-demo/README.md

           I created IdPartitioner (including VideoId only) as the PartitionerClass and GroupComparator (including VideoId only) as the GroupingComparatorClass and KeyComparator (including both) as the SortComparatorClass so that all comedy_comparison records of the same video will go to the same Reducer and grouped under the same key.
 I will be able to call Google API only once for each video.
+KeyComparator can be ignore in this case.
+Hadoop will  honor the natural order of TextIntPair.
         - I use combiner to aggregate local data and reduce data shuffle between mapper and reducer.

    2. Sort